Oxford City Council has agreed another £1.4m of funding to help organisations that support some of the city’s most disadvantaged communities.

 - volunteering support

-Organisations in Oxford that are interested in applying for the grant, which will be awarded through installments over a three year period, must register with the South East Business Portal and search for ‘CVO infrastructure’.
+Organisations in Oxford that are interested in applying for the grant, which will be awarded through instalments over a three year period, must register with the South East Business Portal and search for ‘CVO infrastructure’.

 During the past financial year, Oxford City Council provided a total of more than £2.6m in grant funding.